Juan Manuel Marquez has revealed his sense of fear in the immediate aftermath of rendering Manny Pacquiao unconscious.

 His determination going into the fourth meeting knew no bounds.

-“I did say I needed a knockout the last fight, but everybody knows that Manny Pacquiao is a strong fighter.
-It is difficult, but not impossible, to knock him out,” said Marquez eerily before the fourth encounter.
+“I did say I needed a knockout in the last fight, but everybody knows that Manny Pacquiao is a strong fighter.
+It is difficult, but not impossible, to knock him out,” said Marquez during fight week.

 “For this fight, I prepare for everything.
 I trained to win and to win clearly.

 “Without a doubt, the last fight I thought I won clearly.
 Everyone thought I had won the fight.
-The only people that didn’t think I won the fight were the judges.”
+The judges were the only people who didn’t think I won the fight.”

 Landing that haymaker on Pacquiao’s chin and seeing him fall was all Marquez had envisioned before trading blows.
 The memory of defeat remained fresh only a year after the last loss.